WPIRoboticsProjects/GRIP/README.md

 ## Building GRIP From Source

-To build and run, use the included Gradle wrapper script.
+To build and run, use the included Gradle wrapper script on a Unix System:

     ./gradlew :ui:run

+On Windows:

+    gradlew.bat :ui:run

+If you don't have an internet connection you can build using the `--offline` flag if you have built GRIP once before.

 ## Contributing